jonkchan/SQL-Practice/README.md

   - For example, you might want a list of all customers who have made at least two orders.
   - To obtain this data you must filter based on the complete group, not on individual rows.
 - SQL provides a clauses for this purpose: the HAVING clause
-  - HAVING is very similiar to WHERE, all types of WHERE clauses can also be used with HAVING.
+  - HAVING is very similar to WHERE, all types of WHERE clauses can also be used with HAVING.

 #### Example